argshook/ng-on/README.md

 or do something similar in controller and injected `$element`.

-this is fine for few small amount of bindings but gets tedious for setting up many events on many different elements.
+this is fine for few bindings but gets tedious for setting up many events on many different elements.

 Enter the angularisher way of doing this with `ng-on`!